-Summative external assessment (EA): 25% Examination - extended response
+Summative external assessment (EA): 25% Examination - extended response.
+Length: 800-1000 words

 Music | general senior subject

 Music fosters creative and expressive communication.
 It allows students to develop musicianship through making (composition and performance) and responding (musicology).

 Through composition, performance and musicology, students use and apply music elements and concepts.
 They apply their knowledge and understanding to convey meaning and/or emotion to an audience.